geekinks/GeekInk-Fullstack-Mastery-Roadmap/README.md

 **Access to Personal Computers** Not everyone has access to a reliable personal computer.
 Our lab is equipped with high-performance PCs, giving every learner the tools needed to build and test their applications in a real-world environment.

 **Internet Access** We understand that many learners struggle with internet connectivity.
-Geek Ink Lab offers a robust, high-speed internet connection so that you can access online resources, collaborate with peers, and deploy your projects smoothly.
+Geeks hub offers a robust, high-speed internet connection so that you can access online resources, collaborate with peers, and deploy your projects smoothly.

 Agile Board: Learners will also have access to an Agile roadmap board, utilizing tools like Kanban and Epics to structure their learning, mimicking a real-world Agile environment.

 >>**Bonus**
 You will also gain real-world experience by working with Agile best practices that are vital in professional software development.

-ℹ️ Register for the Mentorship Program and Access Geek Ink Lab ℹ️
+ℹ️ Register for the Mentorship Program and Access Geeks hub  ℹ️

 ## Roadmap Index